-Perhaps the most common fundamental physics experiment is to collide particles against each other.
+Perhaps the most common fundamental modern physics experiment is to collide particles against each other.
 That's all they do at LHC (Large Hadron Collider) where protons are rammed head-on at speeds above 0.999999c at several TeV (Trillion or Tera-electron Volts).
 Electron microscopes and laser spectral experiments are just particle crashes, too, involving molecules, atoms, electrons, and photons at intermediate energies ranging from keV (Thousand or kilo-eV) to about 1eV for one green light photon down to ultra-low energies measured in neV (Billionths or nano-eV) for collisions in BEC experiments.
-To study momentum and energy we make classical analogies to common (Let's hope not for us!) freeway car crashes.
+We begin studying momentum and energy by making classical analogies to common (I hope not for us!) freeway car crashes.